TomPark2000/Lending.Club-End.to.End.Project/README.md

 - Different learning rates for the model

-- Dfiferent class weights for the model
+- Different class weights for the model

-- Categorized the annual income by classes from the Census Bureau"s 2022 report for Income in the United States,, with th Lower class: less than or equal to $30,000, Lower-middle class:  30,001– 58,020, Middle class:  58,021– 94,000, Upper-middle class:  94,001– 153,000, and Upper class: greater than $153,000.
+- Categorized the annual income by classes from the Census Bureau's 2022 report on Income in the United States, with th Lower class: less than or equal to $30,000, Lower-middle class:  30,001– 58,020, Middle class:  58,021– 94,000, Upper-middle class:  94,001– 153,000, and Upper class: greater than $153,000.
 The logic was that there are too many unique incomes, but it also meant that the model wouldn't ingest the linear relationships with annual income and it reduced the model performance

-- Deleted the top 0.05% of the values for Debt-to-income ratio and Revolving Credit Utilization because there are several outliers that are very high.
+- I deleted the top 0.05% of the values for Debt-to-income ratio and Revolving Credit Utilization because several outliers were very high.
 However, there might be an explanation for these, so I did not delete the outliers except for the 99999 for dti.
 Deleting these outliers also reduced the overall model performance

 - After extracting the year from earliest credit account, I then categorized by decade.
 However, the model wouldn't ingest the linear relationships with the years and it reduced the model performance

 - Deleted the low-correlated features with loan_repaid (ex. employment length).
-However, this means the model misses out on other relationships and reduced the model performance (and it didn't allow for polynomial features)
+However, this means the model misses out on other relationships and reduced the model performance (and it did not allow for polynomial features)